rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 ##Minimize the target footprint (optional)
 The size of the Windows executable can be minimized by excluding Qt and/or Visual C runtime libraries, and the target configured to execute multiple apps from a single shared instance of those DLLs.

-**Important: Optimized apps won't run unless the target has been configured as described this section; excluded DLLs still must be installed on every target**.
+**Important: Optimized apps will not run on the target unless it has been configured as described this section; excluded DLLs must be installed separately on every target**.
 Zebra simplifies this process with a set of target runtime installers that automatically install all required Qt DLLs into a shared location and configure target path settings accordingly.
 Alternatively, Qt5 DLLs can be copied to a folder on the target, the path to which must be added to the `PATH` environment variable and the `QTDIR` system variable removed.

-NOTE: Zebra runtime installers include the Zebra Qt library builds, and should not be used if other Qt DLLs are required.
+NOTE: Zebra runtime installers include Zebra's Qt library builds, and should not be used if different Qt DLLs are required.

 ###Step 1- Specify DLL exclusions

-**Add one or both of the boolean parameters** `deployqt` and `deploymsvc` to the `win32` section of your `build.yml` and exclude the corresponding runtimes by setting their values to 0, as below:
+&#49;. **Add one or both of the boolean parameters** `deployqt` and `deploymsvc` to the `win32` section of your `build.yml` and exclude the corresponding runtimes by setting their values to 0, as below:

     :::yaml